Missouri vs. Tennessee NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Missouri and its opponents have combined for 64.5 points only twice this season.
+- Missouri has combined with its opponents to put up more than 65 points only two times this season.

-- Saturday's total is 9.8 points lower than the two team's combined 74.3 points per game average.
+- Saturday's over/under is 9.3 points lower than the two team's combined 74.3 points per game average.

-- The 53.3 combined points per game that these two squads have allowed this season are 11.2 fewer than the 64.5 over/under in this contest.
+- The 53.3 combined points per game that these two squads have allowed this season are 11.7 fewer than the 65 total in this contest.

-- The Tigers and their opponents score an average of 58.5 points per game, six fewer than Saturday's total.
+- The average total in Tigers games this season is 58.5, 6.5 points fewer than Saturday's total of 65 .

-- The 64.5 over/under in this game is 6.4 points above the 58.1 average total in Volunteers games this season.
+- In 2021, games involving the Volunteers have averaged a total of 58.1 points, 6.9 fewer than this game's set over/under.

 Missouri Stats and Trends

-- This season, the Tigers are winless against the spread when entering a game as a favorite of 3 points or more.
+- The Tigers have yet to cover the spread this season when favored by 3 points or more.

 - Missouri's games this year have hit the over on three of four set point totals (75%).